What is the Global Financial Crisis of 2008-2009?

 Many who took out subprime mortgages eventually defaulted.
 When they could not pay, financial institutions took major hits.
 The government, however, stepped in to bail out banks.

-Eventually, the United States responded to the crisis by passing the American Recovery and Reinvestment Act of 2009, which expanded monetary policies, facilitated bank bailouts and mergers, and worked towards stimulating economic growth.
+Eventually, the United States responded to the crisis by passing the American Recovery and Reinvestment Act of 2009, which used an expansionary monetary policy, facilitated bank bailouts and mergers, and worked towards stimulating economic growth.